 How to model long distance transport?
 What about flow stability?
 Can solid plugs develop?
 How much pressure is needed to overcome a blocked riser?
 And how to design for flow assurance?
 Answering these questions is not trivial, and as a technology provider for the maritime industry IHC invests in the development of knowledge and technology for deep sea mining.

-The PhD study of Jort van Wijk, who finished his work in February 2016, was part of IHC’s knowledge development program for deep sea mining.
+My PhD study, which was completed in February 2016, was part of IHC’s knowledge development program for deep sea mining.
 The work comprises both experimental research and numerical modelling.
 The experiments aim at an increased understanding of the vertical transport of especially coarse and irregularly shaped particles.
 They support the numerical model, which is used for detailed internal flow analysis.

 The PhD thesis can be downloaded at http://dx.doi.org/10.4233/uuid:2e493b95-486a-4c2f-a8ae-749990b06a5e